Hours before the Albuquerque killings suspect was publicly identified, CNN reporters were inside his home. Here's what happened

-Authorities said Tuesday they arrested 51-year-old Muhammad Syed as a suspect in the killings of two Muslim men in Albuquerque, New Mexico.
+Authorities have arrested 51-year-old Muhammad Syed as a suspect in the killings of two Muslim men in Albuquerque, New Mexico, they said Tuesday -- slayings that along with two other killings of Muslim men in recent months have put the city's Islamic community on edge.

-Hours before the announcement, CNN was inside Syed's home and spoke to his daughter, who offered insight on her father and what happened when they last saw each other, which she said was before his arrest and before authorities executed a search warrant on their family's home.
+The daughter's husband was friends with two of the men who were killed, Aftab Hussein and Naeem Hussain, she told CNN, which has chosen not to name her out of concern for her safety.
+Her father was not happy when she got married in February 2018 but had come to accept the union more recently, she said.

-CNN has chosen not to name the daughter out of concern for her safety.
+The woman, one of Syed's six children, said her father was home during the shootings but could not offer proof.

-She said her father, who works as a truck driver, drives a gray Volkswagen Jetta.
-Albuquerque police previously released images of a gray Volkswagen sedan, appearing to be a Jetta, which they called a "vehicle of interest" in the killings.
+The daughter said her father, who works as a truck driver, also drives a gray Volkswagen Jetta.
+Albuquerque police previously released images of a gray Volkswagen sedan, appearing to be a Jetta, that they called a "vehicle of interest" in the killings.

-Syed left his home in his vehicle Monday night, telling his family he was going to Texas to find a place for them and adding he was fearful of the recent shootings that had taken place in the Muslim community, his daughter said.
+Syed left his home in his vehicle Monday night, telling his family he was going to Texas to find a place for them, fearful of the recent shootings that had taken place in the Muslim community, his daughter said.

 Authorities, acting on a tip from the public, had been preparing to execute a search warrant on Syed's home Monday night when they saw him get into his car and followed him, deputy commander of the Albuquerque Police Department's Criminal Investigations Division Kyle Hartsock said in a Tuesday news conference.

-Syed was pulled over and detained near Santa Rosa, New Mexico, which is about 120 miles east of Albuquerque, roughly halfway to the Texas border.
+Syed was pulled over and detained near Santa Rosa, New Mexico, about 120 miles east of Albuquerque and roughly halfway to the Texas border.

 Meanwhile, police executed the search warrant in Syed's home and found multiple firearms, Hartsock said.